How To Adopt a Dog That Suits Your Family

-Whether you have children already or whether you plan to have them later, it is wise to consider the breed of dog as some have behaviour better suited to there being no children or older children in the house.
+Whether you have children already or whether you plan to have them later, it is wise to consider the breed of dog as some have behavioural traits better suited to there being no children or older children in the house.

-As always, it is very much a generalisation when we say that some breeds are better than others.
-The key is to ensure that the energy level and temperament is well suited to your family.
+As always, it is very much a generalisation when we say that some breeds are better than others, the key is to ensure that the energy level and temperament are well suited to your family.